-A mig welder is an industrial welding tool that uses a wire feed to melt metal together.
-A welds are made by moving the torch over the joint and using electrode as filler material for any gaps in the arc.
+A MIG welder is an industrial welding tool that uses a wire feed to melt metal together.
+Welds are made by moving the torch over the joint and using electrode as filler material for any gaps in the arc.
 The fuel gas mixes with air from a compressor, which creates an electric spark inside of an insulated nozzle on top of the machine.
 When they come into contact with each other, it generates heat so hot you can instantly see it through the glasses.

 This type of welder is often used to repair sheet metal objects like car bodies because its easy maneuverability means that this tool can be moved around easily without occupying too much space.
 They also work better than TIG welders when repairing thin pieces or small ones.